hjleepapa/1.main/HACKATHON_PROJECT_STORY.md

 ## 🎉 Conclusion

-**Sambanova Team Collaboration System** demonstrates that **voice-first AI can fundamentally transform how we work**.
+**Convonet Team Collaboration System** demonstrates that **voice-first AI can fundamentally transform how we work**.
 By combining natural language understanding, team collaboration, and seamless integrations, we've created a system that's more than a todo app—it's a **productivity partner** that meets you where you are, whether that's in your car, at your desk, or anywhere in between.

 This hackathon project proved that with the right architecture, careful error handling, and user-centric design, **complex AI systems can be accessible, reliable, and genuinely useful**.